fishjam-dev/membrane_rtc_engine/media_events.md

     }
     ```
 ### peerAccepted
-* message is sent to peer after he join RTC Engine
+* this message is sent to peer after he join RTC Engine.
+  It contains his id and list of information about each peer in Engine (id, metadata and map track_id to track_metadata)
 * ```json
     {
         id: peer_id,